At the Mirk and Midnight Hour

 SAMHAIN: A CROSS-QUARTER STATION OF THE SUN

-One of four Celtic solar festivals, or "cross-quarter" days, along with Imbolc, Beltane, and Lughnassadh, as the year gives way to the dark of winter here, those south of the equator are celebrating Beltane, the beginning of the growing season.
-Old Sol is reaching higher and higher in the sky, the days are lengthening, Central to Celtic thought was the notion of beginnings in darkness, each day began at sundown, each season and year on an "eve."the hawthorn, fairy thorn, is in bloom.
+One of four Celtic solar festivals, or "cross-quarter" days, along with Imbolc, Beltane, and Lughnassadh, as the year gives way to the dark of winter here, conversely, those south of the equator are celebrating the beginning of their growing season: old Sol is reaching higher and higher in the sky, the days are lengthening, Central to Celtic thought was the notion of beginnings in darkness, each day began at sundown, each season and year on an "eve."the hawthorn, fairy thorn, is in bloom.

 The term Samhain is the Modern Irish equivalent of the Scottish Gaelic Samhuinn, shortened from Mì na Samhna, all denoting the month of November.
 The night of October 31st (Halloween) is Oíche Shamhna or November Eve.
 Central to Celtic thought was the notion of beginnings in darkness, with cycles building towards the light: each day began at sundown, each season and year on an "eve."
 This notion reflects the natural pattern of day dawning from the seed of dark night: every day the sun climbs from nadir to zenith, then begins its descent back into renewing night.

 So too the year has a similar rhythm, marked by these seasonal turning points in the year.
 John O'Donohue, Irish Catholic scholar and writer, noted that we too carry this motif for we are all "children of darkness," he wrote, "formed in the dark sea of our mother's womb — our own birth is life moving from dark to light."